 I originally created these Nummy Brownie Bites to include in my Plant-Powered Families book.
 Since I had to cut down the content, I had to remove the recipe.
-However, it will be in my new book, Dreena’s Kind Kitchen!
+However, it is now in my new book, Dreena’s Kind Kitchen!

 Vegan Brownie Bites: How-To

 Unlike most of my cookie recipes, which I make with a bowl ‘n spoon, I use a stand mixer for this brownie recipe.

 Why?
 Well, I use the power of the paddle attachment of the stand mixer to help pulverize the dates in the base, and then incorporate the other ingredients into a sticky, yummy, sweet brownie batter.
 This makes the process very easy, and takes the effort out of your elbows and wrists (you’re welcome)!

 Now, despite the very whole foods ingredients in these brownie cookies, they are altogether moreish!
 They are a little crispy on the outside, moist and chewy on the inside, and delectably brownie-like.

 Truly, these morsels are irresistible.
 Like a vegan two-bite brownie – but even better, in my opinion.

 Vegan Brownie Bites: Q & A